johnivanpuayap/johnivanpuayap/README.md

 ## About Me

-- 👨‍💻 Pursuing a Bachelor of Science in Computer Science at Cebu Institute of Technology-University.
+- 👨‍💻 **Bachelor of Science in Computer Science** at Cebu Institute of Technology-University, currently pursuing my degree with a focus on both theoretical and practical aspects of computing.
-- 🚀 Currently delving into building and deploying full-stack web and mobile applications, mastering both frontend and backend technologies, and excitedly exploring machine learning and generative AI!
+- 🚀 **Web Development Enthusiast:** Passionate about building and deploying web applications.
+Skilled in backend technologies, with ongoing exploration in frontend technologies
-- 🎯 Recently passed the PhilNITS Fundamental Engineer exam and obtained Level 3 (Competent) in the 10th TOPCIT Exam.
+- 🎯 **Certifications:** Recently passed the PhilNITS Fundamental Engineer exam and achieved Level 3 (Competent) in the 10th TOPCIT Exam, demonstrating a solid foundation and proficiency in technical skills.
-- 📧 Reach out to me at johnivanpuayap@gmail.com for any inquiries or collaborations!
+- 📧 **Contact Me:** Feel free to reach out at [johnivanpuayap@gmail.com](mailto:johnivanpuayap@gmail.com) for inquiries, collaborations, or networking opportunities!

+## Experience

+- **Intern**, Alliance Software, Inc. *(June 2024 - August 2024)*
+  - **Helpdesk Ticketing System Development:** Contributed to the development of a [helpdesk ticketing system](https://github.com/AllianceDesk/AllianceDesk).
+    - **Backend Development:** Designed and implemented backend services using ASP.NET, including creating and managing controllers, services, and views.
+    - **Database Management:** Assisted in structuring and managing the MySQL database, ensuring data integrity and performance optimization.
+    - **Asynchronous Services:** Developed and maintained background and asynchronous services to enhance system performance and responsiveness.
+  - **Technologies Used:** Utilized ASP.NET, C#, MySQL, JavaScript, HTML, and CSS to build and enhance the application.

 ## Skills
 ### Languages:
 <img align="left" alt="Python" width="26px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original.svg" style="padding-right:10px; pointer-events: none;" />